 These emails are more fun and less informational, so you want something that stands out.
 Highlight the best quotes you can find, include eye-popping images, and create an energetic tone.

-Keep in mind that the goal is for customers to learn something; if they do, they might want to learn more.
+Keep in mind that the goal is for customers to learn something, because, if they do, they might want to learn more.
 So be sure to include a link to additional testimonials, case studies, and tutorials.

 You want your customers to get the most out of your products and services, so help them out with simple ways for them to learn and improve.

-Our learning styles can vary so switch up your formats.
+People’s learning styles vary, so switch up your formats.
 Create some videos and infographics, write a how-to guide and find an expert for a Q&A column.
 Be creative!

 The purpose of this email is strictly to encourage your customers to replenish a product or renew a subscription, so make the experience as simple as possible.
-Include obvious call-to-action buttons with clear copy.
+Include obvious CTAs with clear copy.